VidyasagarDudekula/nanoViT/README.md

-# LucidViT 🧠
+# nanoViT 🧠

 > A clean, professional, and improved implementation of **Vision Transformers (ViT)** built from scratch in PyTorch.
 Designed for transparency, research experimentation, and high-performance training.

 ## 📌 Overview
-**LucidViT** (formerly *ViT Scratch*) is a minimalist yet powerful implementation of the Vision Transformer architecture.
+**nanoViT** (formerly *ViT Scratch*) is a minimalist yet powerful implementation of the Vision Transformer architecture.
 Unlike standard implementations, this project integrates modern architectural enhancements—such as **SwiGLU** activations and **Rotary Positional Embeddings (RoPE)**—to improve training stability and performance.

 This repository serves as a clear reference for understanding how state-of-the-art attention mechanisms and transformer components are built and trained on vision datasets like **Tiny ImageNet**.